 For many years I worked Sunday mornings.
 When I had smaller children at home, Sundays meant gathering up the loose ends of the weekend, and pointing everyone’s compass towards a new week.

 The kids are grown, and the youngest spends Sundays with her Dad.
 Sundays have now become my time to recharge.
 There’s the zen relaxation I get from yoga.
-Afterwards a quick trip to the grocery store to shop, and then head home to a quiet house.
+I head to the grocery store to shop, then head home to a quiet house.

 This is my time.
 Solely mine.
 I read the paper.
 I may watch an old movie.
 I cook and bake.

 I’m creating in the kitchen and I’m in a zone.
 Nothing relaxes me more (except yoga.)
 Mixing, stirring, tasting, adding a pinch of this, a smidgen of that.

 It’s the same feeling I get when I’m writing.
 When the words are flowing and I can see the scene unfolding behind my eyes, I am relaxed.